-Students are rewarded for academic accomplishments during the Academic Awards Ceremony held on May 7 (6th grade), May 8 (7th grade), May 9 (8th grade), 2021.
-In addition, our athletes were recognized during and our Athletic Awards Ceremony held on May 5, 2021.
+Students are rewarded for academic accomplishments during the Academic Awards Ceremony held on May 7, 2020.
+In addition, our athletes were recognized during and our Athletic Awards Ceremony held on May 15, 2020.
 Both ceremonies celebrated the great success our students achieved during this year with their teachers, parents, and family members.
-The above-mentioned dates were scheduled following the CDC guidelines for COVID-19 with the ceremonies being conducted with limited participation.
+The above-mentioned dates were scheduled for the end of the year but due to COVID-19 the ceremonies were cancelled.
+Awards date was drive by June 10, 2020.